 Just because the rest of the world doesn't use your preferred search engine doesn't mean you can't.
 Go ahead; it's okay to be different.

-How to change Firefox's default search engine using Group Policy
+How do you change Firefox’s default search engine with Group Policy?

 1. Download the Firefox policy templates from its Github page.